ucchip/wiota_ap_customer/README.md

 </br>

 # About wiota_ap_customer
-This project is the base station side wiota protocol and running on UC8288 chip.
+This project is the base station side for UC8288 chip.
 </br>
 </br>